fascy/Dumbo_NG/README.md

 Proof-of-Concept implementation for Dumbo-NG.
 The code is forked from the implementation of Honeybadger-BFT protocol.
-So this codebase also includes PoC implementations for Dumbo, sDumbo, Dumbo-DL.
+This codebase also includes PoC implementations for Dumbo, sDumbo, Dumbo-DL.

 1. To run the benchmarks at your machine (with Ubuntu 18.84 LTS), first install all dependencies as follows:
     ```